SofaTreat/colour_grader/README.md

 Best to be called in a Draw GUI event.
 Unless you know what you are doing when it comes to surfaces.
 The function does the colour filtering to a lut surface once, and then samples from that surface to apply the filter to the screen.
 Pros of this function over colour_grader_draw()
-	* It's a possibly faster shader.
+	-It's a possibly faster shader.
 Maybe.
 Cons
-	* You now have a surface to deal with which needs to be destoryed with colour_grader_clean_up(); Or you will have a memory leak.
+	-You now have a surface to deal with which needs to be destoryed with colour_grader_clean_up(); Or you will have a memory leak.
-	* You may get a slight amount of colour banding.
+	-You may get a slight amount of colour banding.